-His career in cricket jettisoned when his voice was permitted to soothe, educate and entertain on radio in 1965.
+His career in cricket rocketed when his voice was permitted to soothe, educate and entertain on radio in 1965.
 That was when he broadcast his first test match and the cricketing world was introduced to a Caribbean treasure.

 A swift solution was reached and Float cut off the soles of his boots and continued to bowl for the remainder of the tour with boots consisting of leather uppers sans the original leather soles.
-This hastily arranged comfortable and more familiar barefoot style reaped 72 wickets in total on that tour whilst topping the West Indies bowling averages.
+This hastily arranged comfortable and more familiar barefoot style reaped 72 wickets in total on that tour while topping the West Indies bowling averages.

 I feel privileged to have had the honour of often sharing the commentary box with Winston 'Tony' Cozier.

-He is one of cricket's finest gentlemen.
+He was one of cricket's finest gentlemen.